 No expense is spared, and no detail ignored, when it comes to the safety of our guests.

-Lastly, we combine this experience with our own weather station, online exchange of information with professional members of the Canadian Avalanche Association InfoEx program and further data generated by online forecasts accessed via satellite Internet.
+We combine this experience with our own weather station, online exchange of information with professional members of the Canadian Avalanche Association InfoEx program and further data generated by online forecasts accessed via satellite Internet.
 We not only know what is happening around us, we also follow the big picture, so we know what's coming, and can be prepared.

 There is always a risk associated with traveling in the mountains in the winter.
 We make it as small as possible.